binxiaoff/core/doc/functional/agency/import.rst

 ===============

-The Symfony command ``kls:agency:import`` imports project into the database.
+The Symfony command ``kls:agency:project:import`` imports project into the database.

 It expects two arguments: